 Waveform mapping occurs when the DIS Gateway encodes a DIS Transmitter PDU during transmission or decodes a Transmitter PDU during reception.

 In specific cases, users may need to change the default DIS Modulation enumerations for a Waveform.
 Telestra provides the capability to customize DIS modulation parameters (system, spread spectrum, major and detail) for each type waveform.
 The remainder of this application note describes the procedure for customizing the mapping of waveform-to-DIS enumerations.

-In ACE Studio, select the Project and Layout.
-To add a waveform file select the "servers" folder in the ACE Studio Project Manager and select the DIS Gateway.
+In Studio, select the Project and Layout.
+To add a waveform file select the "servers" folder in the Studio Project Manager and select the DIS Gateway.
 Click the "Edit File" button to add the Waveform file.
 See the examples below.

 Warning!!
 Do Not click the "Wizard" button.
 Modifying anything in the DIS Gateway window and selecting "OK" will overwrite everything in the manually edited text file.

 For example, if your commplan contained a waveform file named "waveform" and in it was a particular waveform named "VHF-AM", then you could add the following section to the DIS gateway file: